-A lot of folks wants to get their website up and worry about photoshoots later, which is fine too — stock photos are a fine option in many cases.
+A lot of folks want to get their website up and worry about photoshoots later, which can be fine at first — stock photos are a decent option.
 Here are my go-to websites for free stock photos.

 Even if you’re using stock photos, consider what type of photos/editing style feel aligned with your brand.
 Are you going with a lighter, more boho aesthetic?
-Or a darker, more serious, aesthetic that would look best with darker, high-contrast images?
-Do zoomed in detail shots or wide angle landscape shots better convey the feeling of your business?
+Or a darker, more serious aesthetic that would look best with darker, high-contrast images?
+Do close-up detail shots or wide angle landscape shots better convey the feeling of your business?

 Other Things to Consider When Working On Branding

 I often see brand designers who aren’t familiar with website design and website accessibility come up with color palettes that don’t have adequate contrast to be used on your website.
-Your website designer can guide you in finding variations of those colors, and often that works fine, but I recommend asking a prospective brand designer if they consider website accessibility and contrast when creating a color palette.
-If it’s important to you, let them know from the get-go.
+Your website designer can guide you in finding variations of those colors, and often that works fine, but I recommend asking a prospective brand designer if they consider website accessibility and adequate contrast when creating a color palette.
+Let them know this is important to you.

 I also see some really fun fonts used on websites that aren’t readable.
 If certain letters or sizes of the fonts you chose aren’t easy for people to read — especially on a mobile phone — this is going to turn people away.
 Color contrast plays into readability, but font style, size, weight, etc. do too.
 When in doubt, ask a friend what they think, or better yet ask an older friend or family member or someone with vision issues if they’re able to easily read the fonts you chose.